1. A letter addressed to a student in the Senior School (Classes VI to XII) should contain the under mentioned details:

 Parents are advised not to send their Children to the College with expensive watches, cameras, tape-recorders, jewellery or any other expensive articles.
 The College will not be responsible for any loss incurred by a student.

 1. Every boarder student is given a specified amount of pocket money depending on the class in which she is studying.
-The amount is considered sufficient for packet expenses and parents are advised against giving any extra money to their children during their visits.
+The amount is considered sufficient for pocket expenses and parents are advised against giving any extra money to their children during their visits.
 Parents are requested to respect this rule of the College, which is made with the intention of preventing the students from developing undesirable habits and also with a view to minimizing differences between children based purely on the financial standing of their parents.

 2. No money order can be sent direly to a student.